OctopusDeploy/blog/blog/2018-06/announcing-octopus-cloud.md

 **It's safe**.
 Your data is important to us - so we keep your data safely backed up and encrypted.
 You can request a copy of your data at any time should you wish to move back to a private instance.

-We've throttled back a couple of the more high-octane, full trust capabilities of the server, but these tasks can still be executed just fine on a full-trust Tentacle target.
+We've throttled back a couple of the more high-octane, full-trust capabilities of the server, but these tasks can still be executed just fine on a full-trust Tentacle target.

 **It's fully supported**.
-As with our self-hosted version, the Octopus Support team is just a few keystrokes away.
+As with our self-hosted version, the Octopus support team is just a few keystrokes away.
 Support is included in the price, so don't be shy.

 ## It's available now